 Students MUST either submit the task before the due date or make arrangements for its submission on the due date.
-All tasks submitted after the designated time will be deemed LATE (see 3.5 above; see 2.8, 2.11 and 2.17 below).
+All tasks submitted after the designated time will be deemed LATE.

 2.8 Illness / Misadventure

 2.8.1 Evidence of Illness / Misadventure